 2:220 Board of Education Meeting Procedure

 The School Board President is responsible for focusing the Board meeting agendas on appropriate content.
 The Superintendent shall prepare agendas in consultation with the Board President.
-The President shall designate a portion of the agenda as a consent agenda for those items that usually do not require discussion or explanation before Board action.
+The President shall designate a portion of the agenda as a consent agenda for those items that usually do not require extensive discussion before Board action.
 Upon the request of any Board member, an item will be withdrawn from the consent agenda and placed on the regular agenda for independent consideration.

 Each Board meeting agenda shall contain the general subject matter of any item that will be the subject of final action at the meeting.
 Items submitted by Board members to the Superintendent or the President shall be placed on the agenda for an upcoming meeting.
 District residents may suggest inclusions for the agenda.
 The Board will take final action only on items contained in the posted agenda; items not on the agenda may still be discussed.

 The Superintendent shall provide a copy of the agenda, with adequate data and background information, to each Board member at least 48 hours before each meeting, except a meeting held in the event of an emergency.
-The meeting agenda shall be posted in accordance with Board Policy 2:200, Types of School Board Meetings.
+The meeting agenda shall be posted in accordance with Board policy 2:200, Types of School Board Meetings.

 The Board President shall determine the order of business at regular Board meetings.
 Upon consent of a majority of members present, the order of business at any meeting may be changed.